acord-robotics/stellarios/ACORD.md

 You can check out all our websites and social media stuff on [this page](/stellarios/online-presence/), however the main stuff is listed here:

 * [ACORD Portal](http://allianceofdroids.org.au) - This portal is for ACORD members only, it is a way for us to communicate, develop, design and entertain!
-* [ACORD News](http://acord.tech/news) - Read our blog and find out about what's going on in the wide world of ACORD
-* [Twitter](http://twitter.com/ACORDRobotics) - Short snippets about what's going on
 * [Github](http://github.com/acord-robotics) - Our code projects

 # ABOUT ACORD